vetsuisse-unibe/NGS-course-docs/hpc-exs.md

 3. Check the Git status - are any new files created that aren't tracked? (use git status)
 4. What does the command git log --oneline do ?

-##### Create/modify test.sh in VSCode.
+##### Modify test.sh in VSCode.
-1. open a New text file with VSC
+1. open test.sh file with VSC
-2. add the following lines in the text file
+2. edit the sleep time.
 ```
 #!/bin/bash
 hostname